nish03/FFS/README.md

 Please note that the package versions in the requirements text file is  Additionally, you need to install [Detectron2](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) and [FrEIA](https://github.com/vislearn/FrEIA).

 ### Datasets
-We followed [VOS](https://github.com/deeplearning-wisc/vos) and [STUD](https://github.com/deeplearning-wisc/stud) papers to obtain both publicly available inlier datasets as well as the pre-processed outlier datasets.
-Please follow both these repositories for the dataset preparation.
+Please follow the repositories of the [VOS](https://github.com/deeplearning-wisc/vos) and [STUD](https://github.com/deeplearning-wisc/stud) papers to obtain and prepare both publicly available inlier datasets as well as the pre-processed outlier datasets.

-## Using Pre-trained Models
-**Step 1:** You need to download the pre-trained FFS models for PASCAL-VOC, BDD100K Video and Youtube VIS datasets from [here](https://drive.google.com/drive/folders/1QGUn75onqWh6GUrmiPTCGP9o94PMHMeL?usp=share_link).
-Each of these models are trained with RegNetX as the backbone architecture.
-**Step 2:**
+**Note:** After you have prepared the datasets and placed in your dataset directory, you need to specify the correct dataset folder path in the ```/path/to/Flow-Feature-Synthesis/detection/core/datasets/setup_datasets.py``` by changing the ```/path/to/``` to the correct path.

-## Training from scratch
+## Training procedure
 **Step 1:** First and foremost, make sure you are inside the project folder by running
 ```
-cd Flow-Feature-Synthesis/detection
+cd /path/to/Flow-Feature-Synthesis/detection
 ```
 **Step 2:** You need to download the pre-trained RegNetX-4.0GF backbone from [here](https://drive.google.com/file/d/1WyE_OIpzV_0E_Y3KF4UVxIZJTSqB7cPO/view?usp=sharing) and place it in ```/path/to/Flow-Feature-Synthesis/detection/configs/regnetx_detectron2.pth```.

-**Step 3:** You need to change the folder path where the dataset is placed in each of the below command before you start the training
+**Step 3:** You need to change the folder path where the dataset is placed in each of the below commands before you start the training process.

 **For training FFS with PASCAL-VOC as the inlier image dataset**
 ```
 python train_net_gmm.py
---dataset-dir /path/to/dataset/dir/VOC/
+--dataset-dir /path/to/dataset/VOC/
 --num-gpus 4
 --config-file VOC-Detection/faster-rcnn/regnetx.yaml
 --random-seed 0
 --resume True
 ```
+The trained model will be saved at ```/path/to/Flow-Feature-Synthesis/detection/data/VOC-Detection/faster-rcnn/regnetx/random_seed_0/model_final.pth```.

 **For training FFS with BDD100K as the inlier video dataset**
 ```
 python train_net_gmm.py
---dataset-dir /path/to/dataset/dir/BDD100k_video/bdd100k/
+--dataset-dir /path/to/dataset/BDD100k_video/bdd100k/
 --num-gpus 4
---config-file BDD100K/stud_regnet.yaml
+--config-file BDD100K/FFS_regnet.yaml
 --random-seed 0
 --resume True
 ```
+The trained model will be saved at ```/path/to/Flow-Feature-Synthesis/detection/data/configs/BDD100k/FFS_regnet/random_seed_0/model_final.pth```.

 **For training FFS with Youtube-VIS as the inlier video dataset**
 ```
 python train_net_gmm.py
---dataset-dir /path/to/dataset/dir/Youtube-VIS/
+--dataset-dir /path/to/dataset/Youtube-VIS/
 --num-gpus 4
---config-file VIS/stud_regnet.yaml
+--config-file VIS/FFS_regnet.yaml
 --random-seed 0
 --resume True
 ```
+The trained model will be saved at ```/path/to/Flow-Feature-Synthesis/detection/data/configs/VIS/FFS_regnet/random_seed_0/model_final.pth```

+## Using Pre-trained Models
+If you would like to directly use the pre-trained FFS models instead of training a new instance of the FFS, please follow the below steps:
+**Step 1:** You need to download the pre-trained FFS models for PASCAL-VOC, BDD100K Video and Youtube VIS datasets from [here](https://drive.google.com/drive/folders/1QGUn75onqWh6GUrmiPTCGP9o94PMHMeL?usp=share_link).
+Each of these models are trained with RegNetX as the backbone architecture.
+**Step 2:** Place them in the exact same folder as the above mentioned folders.

 ## Inference procedure
 **Evaluation with the FFS trained on PASCAL-VOC as the inlier dataset**

 **Step 1:** First, the evaluation needs to be performed on the validation set of PASCAL-VOC as follows:

 ```
 python apply_net.py
---dataset-dir /path/to/dataset/dir/VOC/
+--dataset-dir /path/to/dataset/VOC/
 --test-dataset voc_custom_val
 --config-file VOC-Detection/faster-rcnn/regnetx.yaml
 --inference-config Inference/standard_nms.yaml